techidaily/site-ai-voice-clone/source/_posts/2024-approved-top-5-udemy-subtitle-translation-tools-for-seamless-auto-translations.md

 ![lead to stream settings](https://images.wondershare.com/virbo/article/2024/03/guide-to-stream-to-instagram-with-rtmp-6.jpg)

-* **Step 6.** To get the server and stream key, visit[rtmp.in](https://rtmp.in/) on your browser.
+* **Step 6.** To get the server and stream key, visit [rtmp.in](https://rtmp.in/) on your browser.
 On the main interface of this**Instagram RTMP** , hit the “GO LIVE ON INSTAGRAM” widget.
 Then, it asks you to log in to your Instagram account.

 ![proceed to rtmp website](https://images.wondershare.com/virbo/article/2024/03/guide-to-stream-to-instagram-with-rtmp-7.jpg)